 AboutI recently graduated from the department of Computer Science at the University of Toronto under the excellent supervision of Geoffrey Hinton.
 I am now a Research Scientist at Google in the Brain team.
 My interests lie in Machine Learning and Bioinformatics.
-I am currently pursuing research in algorithms for Deep Learning and in automated feature discovery in speech.
+I am currently working on new Deep Learning models for sequences, inspired by the recent success of sequence-to-sequence.

-Here are links to some selected recent research projects and software from my PhD and earlier (see Google scholar profile for a more detailed list).
+Here are links to some selected research projects and software from my PhD and earlier (see Google scholar profile for a more detailed and recent list):

 - Kaldi Recipe for TIMIT and decoding scripts - The TIMIT Kaldi recipe I used for my thesis and related papers.
 Please email me for instructions on how to use this recipe.

 - My PhD thesis - Exploring Deep Learning Methods for Discovering Features in Speech Signals.

 - INTERSPEECH 2014 paper and code paper on how multiframe predictions can significantly improve performance of DNN-HMM systems.

 - Paper, and presentation slides on a method to create augmented datasets for training neural networks on audio data.
 In Deep Learning for Audio, Speech and Language Processing, ICML 2013